xhluca/bm25s/README.md

 ## Comparison

 Here are some benchmarks comparing `bm25s` to other popular BM25 implementations.
 We compare the following implementations:
-* `bm25s`: Our implementation of BM25 in pure Python, powered by Scipy sparse matrices.
+* `bm25s`: Our implementation of BM25 in pure Python, powered by Numpy and sparse matrices.
 * `rank-bm25` (`Rank`): A popular Python implementation of BM25.
 * `bm25_pt` (`PT`): A Pytorch implementation of BM25.
 * `elasticsearch` (`ES`): Elasticsearch with BM25 configurations.